Romasmi/advanced-url-shortener/readme.md

 ## Key features
 - For sure, url shortening;
 - Metrics - clicks, user data etc;
+  - Metrics are stored in Clickhouse and delivered there via event-sourcing by Kafka.

 ## How to run locally